-Implementation and compliance responsibility

-- Overall responsibility for corporate strategy, governance, performance, internal controls and risk management. - Identification, review and management of identified Group strategic risks. - Defining risk appetite. - Assessing the effectiveness of the risk management processes adopted across the Group. - Challenging the content of the Risk Register.

-- Assessing the effectiveness of the risk management processes adopted across the Group. - Ensuring compliance with financial and reporting legislation, rules and regulations and ensuring the Annual Report is fair and balanced. - Monitoring compliance with internal control systems and co-ordinating Internal Audit. - Monitoring and oversight of Internal and External Audit.

-- Management of the business and delivery of strategy. - Identification and monitoring of the key risk indicators, taking action. - Ensuring implementation of the Group's actions and mitigation plans required to manage risk. - Challenging the appropriateness and adequacy of plans to mitigate risk. - Analysing the aggregation of risk across the Group. - Provision of cross-functional resource to effectively mitigate risk.
+Board Audit Senior Management Business Units and Committee Team Other Functions Overall responsibility for corporate strategy, governance, performance, internal controls and risk management.
+Identification, review and management of identified Group strategic risks.
+Defining risk appetite.
+Assessing the effectiveness of the risk management processes adopted across the Group.
+Challenging the content of the Risk Register.
+Assessing the effectiveness of the risk management processes adopted across the Group.
+Ensuring compliance with financial and reporting legislation, rules and regulations and ensuring the Annual Report is fair and balanced.
+Monitoring compliance with internal control systems and co-ordinating Internal Audit.
+Monitoring and oversight of Internal and External Audit.
+Management of the business and delivery of strategy.
+Identification and monitoring of the key risk indicators, taking action.
+Ensuring implementation of the Group's actions and mitigation plans required to manage risk.
+Challenging the appropriateness and adequacy of plans to mitigate risk.
+Analysing the aggregation of risk across the Group.
+Provision of cross-functional resource to effectively mitigate risk.
+Execution of actions associated with managing risk Timely reporting on the implementation and progress of agreed action plans.
+Identification and reporting of strategic risks to the SMT.
+Implementation of a risk management approach which promotes the ongoing identification, evaluation, prioritisation, mitigation and monitoring of operational risk

-Business Units and Other Functions

-Execution of actions associated with managing risk.
-Reporting

-- Timely reporting on the implementation and progress of agreed action plans. - Identification and reporting of strategic risks to the SMT. - Implementation of a risk management approach which promotes the ongoing identification, evaluation, prioritisation, mitigation and monitoring of operational risk.

-Trend (net position of

-Monitoring and reporting responsibility